Project-Management-Assignment-ACU/BlogLite/docs/blog_plan.md

 ---
 ### Project Completion
-All tasks have been completed successfully.
-The project meets all requirements and is ready for submission. ✅
+Project is still in progress.
+While front-end and back-end tasks have been completed successfully, QA and documentation tasks are still pending.

+Project not fully completed, pending Member C's tasks. 🔄